5

 Primary - Religious and Values Education (RAVE)

-Students undertake lessons once a week, with the broad aim to introduce the stories, beliefs and values of the Christian tradition and to encourage students to reflect on how Christian values can be lived out in order to create authentic relationships and caring communities.
+All Primary students undertake lessons once a week, with the broad aim to introduce the stories, beliefs and values of the Christian tradition and to encourage students to reflect on how Christian values can be lived out in order to create authentic relationships and caring communities.
 Students will study a wide range of topics including: "Heroes of the Bible", "Fruit of the Spirit", "Who is Jesus?", "Ways People Pray" and "How can we Make a Difference?".

 Secondary - Religion and Philosophy (RAP)